learn-co-curriculum/nested-hashes-intro/README.md

 API stands for "Application Programming Interface" and here refers to the way in which organizations, companies and governments will expose their data to the public for use.

 New York City, for example, has a robust API called NYC Open Data.
-Developers can connect to this API to find information about city programs, public housing, parks, schools, construction, you name it.
+Developers can connect to this API to find information about city programs, public housing, parks, schools, construction, health information––[like this collection of NYC doctors who participate in project REACH](https://data.cityofnewyork.us/resource/7btz-mnc8.json)––you name it.

 When you send a request for data to such an API, the data you get back from them will be in the form of a nested hash that can contain information about thousands of records.